What Is Web Hosting

 Example of a Hosting Provider

-An example of a web hosting company with competitive prices is ZappyHost.
+An example of a web hosting company with competitive prices is our partner, ZappyHost.

 You'll also find that you can get special deals by bundling your domain name with your hosting (i.e. purchasing both at the same time).
 If you're on a tight budget, deals like this can really make a difference when starting out with your website.